code-snippets-lk/code-snippets-lk.github.io/_posts/2022-07-12-deploy-flask-rest-api-on-vercel.md

 Now we are ready to deploy.
 You can either use the Vercel CLI or Github for deploying.
 For this example we will use vercel-cli.
 Configure it using the instructions given [here](https://vercel.com/docs/concepts/deployments/overview#vercel-cli).

-Just type "vercel" on a terminal inside the same directory.
-In a few seconds your project will be live and you can actually preview the building process and output on the Vercel [dashboard](https://vercel.com/dashboard)
+Just type "vercel" (or "vercel --prod" for production release) on a terminal inside the same directory.
+In a few seconds your project will be live and you can actually preview the building process and output on the Vercel [dashboard](https://vercel.com/dashboard).

 However, there are some [limitations](https://vercel.com/docs/concepts/limits/overview) for the invocations of functions using the Hobby plan.